RAF Bury St Edmunds: Current use

-With the end of military control, Bury St Edmunds airfield's concreted areas were broken up with most of the site being returned to agriculture.
+With the end of military control, Bury St Edmunds airfield's concreted areas were broken up, with most of the site being returned to agriculture.

 The old technical site has been developed into the Rougham Industrial Estate.
-The T2 hangars are still in use, for storage.
-The control tower, used for many years as a private dwelling, has now been restored and is used as a museum.
+The T2 hangars are still in use for storage.
+The control tower, used for many years as a private dwelling, has been restored and is operated as an aviation museum dedicated to the 94th bomb group.
+The museum is open to the public every Sunday from Easter until October, with free admission.

-The airfield, once again known as Rougham, now has two grass runways available for civil use.
-Gliding and model aircraft flying are frequent and several open-air events are organised each year.

-Skyward Flight Training now operate from Rougham Airfield.

-The estate have made it known that they will not be making the airfield available for aircraft operations after the 31st May 2023.
+The museum site is also home to the Bury St Edmunds Amateur Radio Society BSEARS radio club.

+The airfield was closed in June 2023.